mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 boxes where the RNAP can bind.
 We imagine that there is a single site where RNAP can bind specifically--the promoter of interest.
 There are also $N_{NS} \approx 5\times 10^6$ non-specific binding sites, one per basepair (bp) in the genome.
+This means that because of the sequence-dependent interactions between the RNAP molecule, and the DNA, the energy associated with specific binding to the gene promoter is more favorable than the rest of the genome.
 We ignore the fact that the RNAP footprint when it binds to the genome is roughly 30 bp.
 This assumption is valid if the number of available RNAP molecules is much smaller than the number of non-specific binding sites since it is improbable that two RNAPs would fall next to each other by pure chance.
+A useful analogy for this point is to think about sitting $\sim \text{few}\times 10$ people on a large stadium with
+$\sim 10^4$ seats.
+If the seats are chosen randomly, we do not need to worry about doing the sampling "without replacement" because the chances of two people ending up with the same seat number are negligible.
 We also ignore the possibility of RNAP not being bound to the genome.
-Experimental evidence with mini-cells in which a mutant *E. coli* that sheds vesicles without segregating chromosomes support this assumption [@Bintu2005].
-The exercise then consists of choosing at random one box for each $P$ polymerase available to bind. [@Fig:ch1_fig03] shows in the first column two possible configurations of our coarse-grained genome.
+This assumption is supported by experimental evidence on a particular type of *E. coli* mutant that sheds lipid vesicles without segregating DNA into such vesicles.
+Mass spectrometry analysis on these "min-cells" has shown that there are no RNAP molecules to be found, implying that RNAPs are bound to DNA most if not all of the time [@Bintu2005].
+The exercise then consists of randomly choosing one box for each of the $P$ polymerases available to bind. [@Fig:ch1_fig03] shows in the first column two possible configurations of our coarse-grained genome.

 **2. Compute the energy for each microstate.** Let us analyze the case where all
 $P$ RNAP molecules are bound non-specifically to the genome.
 For simplicity, we assume that RNAP binds to all $N_{NS}$ non-specific binding sites with the same affinity.
 We assign this energy to be $\varepsilon_P^{(NS)}$.
-This assumption could be relaxed, as we explored in [@Phillips2019], but for now, we don't have to worry about this complication.
-For a statistical mechanician the assignment of binding energies does not come from some quantum first-principled calculation or anything similar.
-We label the interaction of the RNAP and the rest of the genome with a single value, $\varepsilon_P^{(NS)}$, that coarse-grains all of the hydrogen bonds and other effects that go into this physical process.
-Since we have $P$ such polymerases bound non specifically, the energy of any state with a similar configuration is then $P \varepsilon_P^{(NS)}$ as shown in [@Fig:ch1_fig03] second column, top row.
+This assumption could be relaxed, as explored in [@Phillips2019].
+But for now, we don't have to worry about this complication.
+For the statistical mechanics' protocol the assignment of binding energies does not come from some quantum first-principled calculation or anything similar.
+We label the interaction of the RNAP and the rest of the genome with a single value, $\varepsilon_P^{(NS)}$, that coarse-grains all of the hydrogen bonds and other effects that go into this physical process and gives an average energy.
+The calculation continues with this "labeled energy," and, as we will see at the end, a very clean functional form emerges.
+Since we have $P$ such polymerases bound non specifically, the energy of any state with a similar configuration is then $P
+\varepsilon_P^{(NS)}$ as shown in [@Fig:ch1_fig03] second column, top row.

 **3. Define the "macrostate" we care about.** In a sense, when we speak about macrostate, it does not necessarily mean something that we can macroscopically observe.
-What it means is that we group--a form of coarse-graining--a bunch of states that we take to be functionally equivalent, as shown in [@Fig:ch1_fig02](B).
+What it means is that we group a bunch of states that we take to be functionally equivalent, as shown in [@Fig:ch1_fig02](B).
 In our case, we only care about whether or not the RNAP is bound to our promoter of interest.
 The configuration of the rest of the background sites is irrelevant to our question.
 What this means in practice is that we must compute the degeneracy or multiplicity of our state.
 In other words, for the *specific* state shown in the first column/top row of [@Fig:ch1_fig03] we know its Boltzmann weight.
+Eq.
-Eq. $\ref{eq:boltzmann_law}$ tells us that the probability of this particular configuration takes the form
+$\ref{eq:boltzmann_law}$ tells us that the probability of this particular configuration takes the form
 $$
 P_{\text{state}} \propto e^{-\beta P \varepsilon_P^{(NS)}},
 $$
-since the $P$ RNAP molecules are bound non specifically.
+where we define $\beta \equiv (k_BT)^{-1}$.
+The probability of this binding configuration takes this form since the $P$ RNAP molecules are bound non specifically.
 But every single arrangement in which all RNAPs are bound non-specifically has the same Boltzmann weight.
-The question then becomes: how many of such microstates can the system exist in?
+The question then becomes: in how many of such microstates can the system exist?
 This is a combinatorics question of the form: in how many different ways can I arrange $P$ molecules into $N_{NS}$ boxes?
 Which of course, the answer is
 $$
 \text{\# states with all RNAPs bound non-specifically} =
 \frac{N_{NS}!}{P!(N_{NS} - P)!},